-- Meet with the class teacher to raise your concerns. - Talk with the SENDCo to address the issue or concern. - Address the issue or concern with the Head Teacher or an alternative member of the Senior Leadership Team.
+- Meet with the class teacher to raise your concerns. - Talk with the SENDCo to address the issue or concern. - Address the issue or concern with the Head of School or Executive Head Teacher.

-Where parents/carers feel the issue or concern has not been addressed, they are asked to contact either the Chair of Directors.

-The school has a complaints policy which can be found on the school website.
+Where parents/carers feel the issue or concern has not been addressed, they are asked to follow the school's complaints policy which can be found on the school website.

-How is your School Offer reviewed?
+How is your School Offer and SEND Information Report reviewed?

-Our SEND Information Report is a working document which is updated as necessary but also reviewed on an annual basis in consultation with staff, parents and governors of the school.
+Our School Offer and SEND Information Report is a working document which is updated as necessary but also reviewed on an annual basis in consultation with staff, parents and hub councillors of the school.

-Scheduled review date September 2017.
+Scheduled review date September 2019.